 After considering the time and money spent shopping for, buying, and maintaining a used car, it should come as no surprise that, for many of us, buying a used car could be the second-biggest purchase that we’ll ever make.
 Clearly, transportation is important, whether for family or for work, but transportation doesn’t take care of itself.
-Buying a used car is merely the start of a hopefully long, relationship.
+Buying a used car is the start of a hopefully long relationship, as long as you look after your purchase.

 One small part of that long relationship has to do with the brand.
 Typically, better brands are more expensive because they are made from better parts.
 As the saying goes, “You get what you pay for,” that is, if you buy cheap up front, you can expect to pay for it later.
 In the case of used cars, you can expect to spend far more money maintaining and repairing a cheap car than if you had bought a slightly-more-expensive car to begin with.